discapes/prefood/README.md

-# pizzapp
+# prefood

 This is a **SvelteKit** application that allows you to order food from restaurants, pay, and track your orders (TODO).
 It is written in **TypeScript**, and uses Amazon's **DynamoDB** as its database.
 You can checkout the schema in [SCHEMA.md](SCHEMA.md).
 Other features include user authentication and darkmode for now.
 Payments are implemented with **Stripe**.
-The app is deployed to **Vercel**, and the latest commit on master is accessible at [pizzapp.miikat.dev](https://pizzapp.miikat.dev).
+The app is deployed to **Vercel**, and the latest commit on master is accessible at [prefood.miikat.dev](https://prefood.miikat.dev).
 The name of this project is just a temporary placeholder.
 See the changelog in [CHANGELOG.md](CHANGELOG.md).

 ## Developing